 Dementia Action – supporting the development of dementia friendly communities

-This page is NOT intended to give anything other than friendly tips.
+This page is NOT intended to give anything other than helpful tips.

 If you are worried that you or your partner MAY be developing dementia, get along to a doctor.
 There are many other reasons for common symptoms.
 The list is endless – but constipation, infections, polypharmacy, poisoning, illnesses, sensory failures, stress (yes, stress), recreational drug use, intolerance to a prescribed drug, alcohol use – are common culprits and can have a devastating effect on the mind and body.
 Get a professional diagnosis.

 (1) Definition from the World Health Organisation